julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Tuesday, July 08, 2025.
+#### Wednesday, July 09, 2025.
 Quote of the day:

-> "Most people wouldn't know music if it came up and bit them on the a-s." - Frank Zappa
+> "My attitude is that if you push me towards something that you think is a weakness, then I will turn that perceived weakness into a strength." - Michael Jordan